-To create an account, you need to go through the below 7 steps.
+To create an account, you need to go through the following 7 steps:

 Step 1: Enter "Purdue University" for Organization Affiliation.
-(Exception: If you are a visiting researcher, select your institution if they are listed.
+(Exception: If you are a visiting researcher, select your institution if it is listed.
 Otherwise, select Purdue.)

 Step 7: This step asks you to choose which modules are relevant to your research.
 For most people conducting research in engineering, you will select the following: